hijknight/learning-rust/README.md

 - 3.4 - Comments
 - 3.5 - Control Flow
 - Unit Final:
   A project that converts temperature between Fahrenheit and Celsius, and gives the option to generat a fibbonacci sequence (using the stuff learned so far)

+## Section 4 - Understanding Ownership
+- 4.1 - What is Ownership?
+- 4.2 - References and Borrowing
+- 4.3 - The Slice Type